wp-plugins/quick-favicon/readme.txt

 4. Windows 8.x Tiles are groovy, baby!
 You'll look like a pro when your site looks like a native Windows 8 app.
 Choose from a recommended tile color or choose your own.
 The sky is the limit.
 Five tile icon sizes are generated from the given image to cover Windows 8 / IE11 (70 x 70, 150 x 150, 310 x 150 and 310 x 310) and Windows 8 / IE10 (144 x 144).

 == Changelog ==

+= 0.22.7 =
+* Added a link to the plugin settings on the plugin actions section
+* Added a link to the donate page on the plugin actions section

 = 0.22.6 =
 * Fixed an issue with the notices and added a plugin rating link